S-HealthStack/S-HealthStack.github.io/pages/portal-guide/account-info/role-based-access-control.md

 - Principal Investigator - has full access to all aspects of the study.
 - Research Assistant - has access to most aspects of the study.
 - Data Scientist - has access to most aspects of the study, but no access to participants' personal information.
+- Study Creator - has the ability to manage and provoke access to study members.

-The table shows available features for each role.
+The table shows the available features for each role.

 <table>
   <tr>